roboticist-tav/diego_documentation/docs/corpus/tasks/caterpillar.md

 We do not want to execute instruction `caterpillar_chain_starting_positions` yet as the guys (`alif`, `be`, and, `pe`) don't yet know about instructions `activate_agent` and `loiterise_agent`.
 They will only complain that they haven't learnt that functionality if we execute `caterpillar_chain_starting_positions` now!

 ## Active Agent
 In the Caterpillar Chain Movement the active agent scouts around the route from a starting position to an ending position.
-When it arrives penultimate to its ending position, it has to inform the others...
+When it arrives penultimate to its ending position, it has to inform the others…

 ```Diego
 // Activate the active_agent to go on route `perimeter`